How to Write a Comedy Script?

 Find your taste in comedy

-Before you start to even think about creating any type of comedy, you need to find your writing voice and your type of favourite comedy.
+If you want to write comedy scripts that make people laugh, your first step is to find your writing voice and your type of favorite comedy.
 There are many types of comedies out there.
 There are:

 • Goofy comedies like Office Space or Old School